Shaki District: Historical monuments

 The region contains the Palace of Shaki Khans (inscribed in UNESCO's World Heritage List) which dates back to the 18th century.
 The city was located along important trading routes, as such the city houses several opulent merchant houses with architecture influenced by Safavid, Qadar and Russian building traditions.

 Demographics

 Shaki has 65 settlements, with the majority of residents living in the cities (66,900) and a minority in villages (32,600).
 The official languages are Azerbaijani.

-According to the State Statistics Committee, as of 2018, the population of city was 185,400 persons, which increased by 26,700 persons (about 16.8 percent) from 158,700 persons in 2000.
-92,700 of total population are men, 92,700 are women.
+According to the State Statistics Committee, as of 2018, the population of the city was 185,400 persons, which increased by 26,700 persons (about 16.8 percent) from 158,700 persons in 2000.
+Of the total population, 92,700 are men and 92,700 are women.
 More than 25.1 percent of the population (about 46,600 persons) consists of young people and teenagers aged 14–29.

 Economy

 There are 1 city, 2 settlements, 68 villages, and 31 rural executive offices, 1 city municipality and 39 rural municipalities in the district.
 There are 343 managerial and organizational departments, 17 bank branches, 14 hotels, 1 communication and 1 post office.
 The largest enterprise according to the number of employees is Shaki-Ipek OJSC.

 Shaki is part of the Shaki-Zaqatala Economic Region.
 The Shaki region, one of the largest agricultural and industrial districts of the Republic, has a total area of 2.43 thousand km2 and a population of 184,172.
 At present 29 industrial enterprises operate in the region, of which 21 are small enterprises.